Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/increase_catalog_zos.md

 ---
 title: "Increase the catalog size"
 linkTitle: "Increase the catalog size"
 weight: 290
----You can increase the catalog size either dynamically or statically as described below.
+--- You can increase the catalog size either dynamically or statically as described below.

 ## Dynamic mode